WardToulet/tipi/README.md

 # Tipi

-Wetu is a straigtfourward HTTP routing library, powered by dynamicaly loaded endpoints inspired by [simple-endpoint]('https://github.com/SimonBackx/simple-endpoints') and improving on it by exporting more things to imporove readbility and decrease code size.
+Tipi is a straigtfourward HTTP routing library, powered by dynamicaly loaded endpoints inspired by [simple-endpoint]('https://github.com/SimonBackx/simple-endpoints') and improving on it by exporting more things to imporove readbility and decrease code size.